Student-centric advice and objective recommendations

 What is the difference between “official” and “unofficial” transcripts?

 Official transcripts come directly from your high school and typically contain a seal or digital form of preventing any tampering.
-These are more trustworthy and typically required for more official purposes.
-However, they are harder to coordinate, and you’ll need to get in touch with your high school farther ahead of time to ensure they arrive on time,
+These are more trustworthy and typically required for official purposes.
+However, they are harder to coordinate, and you’ll need to get in touch with your high school with some notice to ensure they arrive on time.

 Unofficial transcripts can often be generated through your online grade portal.
-They do not have the same turnaround period as official ones, so they are easier to obtain.
+They do not have the same turnaround period as official transcripts.
 However, they may not be acceptable for some purposes.

 Also read: When should I apply to college?